Matt's Web World presents...

 Last updated on

-is hosted here is what I personally find useful and/or interesting.
-Hyperlinks to
+and tools.
+What is hosted here is what I personally find useful and/or interesting.
+Hyperlinks to other sites

-other sites are provided at the bottom of this page for those seeking something
+are provided at the bottom of this page for those seeking something not listed here.

-this in '95, but here lies an early signpost, and you would do well to master its
+but here lies an early signpost, and you would do well to master its content.

 Rudimentary Treatise on the Construction of Locks.